 Alex D. Berger represents organizations and individuals in complex litigation matters, government and regulatory investigations, and corporate internal investigations.
-Handling all phases of litigation, Alex has diverse litigation experience including briefing and motions practice, offensive and defensive discovery, taking and defending depositions, and the evaluation, development, and preparation of fact and expert witnesses.
+Alex has experience defending BIPA class actions in Illinois state courts and, is currently defending BIPA class action matters in Cook County, Illinois.
+Handling all phases of litigation, Alex has experience counseling clients in a variety of areas, including the False Claims Act, consumer protection, and privacy.
 Prior to joining Morgan Lewis, Alex served in the United States Army and the Illinois National Guard as an infantry non-commissioned officer.

 Alex also maintains an active pro bono practice representing distressed tenants involved in municipal eviction court proceedings, asylum seekers in immigration proceedings, and prisoners asserting civil rights claims.